List of video games featuring the Punisher: The Punisher: The Ultimate Payback! (1991 GB game)

 A Game Boy game with Jigsaw as the main villain and cameos from Spider-Man.

 The Punisher (1993 arcade game)

-A coin-operated arcade game titled The Punisher was released in 1993 by Capcom.
+A coin-operated arcade video game titled The Punisher was released in 1993 by Capcom.
 The game is a side-scrolling beat-'em-up in the vein of Capcom's Final Fight, where the player can control the Punisher or Nick Fury on their quest to kill The Kingpin, and would engage various foes in hand-to-hand combat, occasionally drawing firearms in lieu of melee combat.
 A home conversion developed by Sculptured Software was released for the Mega Drive/Genesis in 1994.

 The Punisher (2005 game)

 In 2004, a violent Punisher action game designed for adult players was released by Volition, Inc. Players take control of the vigilante hero to track down criminals and make them pay for their deeds.
 The game's story is a loose mixture of the 2004 film, as well as the 2000 mini-series, Welcome Back, Frank, written by Garth Ennis and pencilled by Steve Dillon, wherein the character has no aversion to committing acts of extreme violence.
 Thomas Jane, who portrayed the title role in the 2004 Punisher film also provides the voice of The Punisher in the game.